mikehemberger/totems/README.md

 ## Data Sources

 Our data is sourced from a variety of platforms, including YouTube videos and personal videos contributed by friends and family.
 Each totem has a detailed description of its original video, which can be found in a later section of this document.
+As video data presents some file size challenges, the data will become available later as a hosted huggingface dataset (TODO))

 Example - Short video clip: